pemcg/manageiq-automation-howto-guide/chapter16/integrating_with_satellite_6.md

 ![screenshot](images/screenshot12.png?)

-and we see that the new _Host_ record is shown as _Active_, showing that the Puppet agent is connecting to the Puppet Master:
+We also see that the new _Host_ record is shown as _Active_, showing that the Puppet agent is connecting to the Puppet Master:

 ![screenshot](images/screenshot11.png)